-The crest was adopted by King Henry I between 1118 and 1120 AD.
-Henry’s solitary male heir died at sea in 1120, prompting him to remarry in order to produce a new heir.
+King Henry I adopted the crest between 1118 and 1120 AD.
+Henry’s solitary male heir died at sea in 1120, prompting him to remarry to produce a new heir.
 Henry was likely the first Norman king to actually speak English fluently.

 A third lion was added during the reign of King Richard I, who reigned from 1189 to 1199.
-The third lion represents the Duchy of Aquitaine in France, which was also held by him.
-The lion has long been used in royal symbolism to represent strength, courage, beauty, and honor.
+The third lion represents the Duchy of Aquitaine in France, which he also held.
+The lion has long been used in royal symbolism to represent strength, courage, beauty, and honour.

 Popular Interpretations of The Three Lions Crest

-- The lion has been used since ancient times to represent bravery, honor, beauty, and strength.
+• The lion has been used since ancient times to represent bravery, honour, beauty, and strength.

-- The crest appears in many English flags, emblems, and other iconography, typically incorporating other royal heraldry to adapt to the various realms and administrations of English rulers.
+• The crest appears in many English flags, emblems, and other iconography, typically incorporating other royal heraldry to adapt to English rulers’ various realms and administrations.

 » Amulet